uripeled2/DecisionTreeClassifier/README.md

 # form_DecisionTree

-I make a gogle form in goal to collect data about agricultural crime.
+I make a gogle form in goal to collect data on pepole opinion about agricultural crime.

 The file load_data takes the information from csv and manipulation so I can work with it.